uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 1H.
 Publisher

-Definition: "An individual, organization, or group of individuals or organizations responsible for . . . [the] manufacture, marketing, and/or distribution" of the platform edition (Lee et al. 2024; IFLA 2009)
+Definition: "An individual, organization, or group of individuals or organizations responsible for . . . [the] manufacture, marketing, and/or distribution" of the platform edition (Lee et al., "VGMS 4.2," 2024; IFLA 2009)

 Both publishers and distributors may be included in this field.